 Plant and equipment

 Depreciation is not allowed for tax purposes, but capital allowances are available.
-The maximum amount of the annual investment allowance (AIA), attracting 100% relief, was temporarily increased to £250,000 from £25,000 for the period from 1 January 2013 to 31 December 2014.
-Budget 2014 extended the period of the temporary increase to 31 December 2015.
+The maximum amount of the annual investment allowance (AIA), attracting 100% relief, was raised to £1m from 1st January 2019 (previously £200k).

 Expenditure in plant and machinery (not cars) up to the maximum amount attracts 100% relief.
 Annual expenditure over these amounts enters either the 8% pool or the 18% pool, attracting a writing down allowance at the appropriate rate.